-Extending the period of study before all modules are completed free to spend a semester abroad and take courses and examinations at a host university.
+Extending the period of study before all modules are completed

+If you have yet to complete your regular modules, excluding the Master's thesis, it is possible to take a semester on leave (Urlaubssemester).
+During this time, you are free to spend a semester abroad and take courses and examinations at a host university.
 Completed modules can be recognized by the University of Hohenheim and thus contribute towards your degree.
 It is also possible to complete an internship, which may also be an extension of an internship done as part of an elective module (see page 10 for more information on internships).